fenago/R-Programming/md/Lab_2.md

 variety of audiences, from other data scientists to customers.

-**Note:**

-EDA is the general name for the process of using numerical summaries, plots, and aggregating methods to explore a dataset to familiarize yourself with its contents.
-It will almost certainly involve you examining the distribution of variables in the dataset, looking at missingness, deciding whether there are any outliers or errors, and generally getting a feel for what is contained in your data.

 In this lab, you\'ll learn about base plots, ggplot2, and will be briefly introduced to more advanced plotting with the applications Shiny